Ruby-Dragon/RustToDoList/README.md

 	If you use bash, you may want to add an alias to make it easier to use!

 	This process is cross platform and should work on linux, windows, and OSX.
+	Note: disregard errors about unused imports, this is a known bug and does not impact use.

 ## Licence: